boutell/tome/README.md

 This is:

-* A brand new command line editor
+* A brand new command line text editor
 * Written in Node.js with practically no libraries (certainly no Electron)
 * Intended to stay small and scrappy
 * A mostly modeless editing experience, to the extent limited meta key support will allow